banwarp/benton_epi/covid19/scripts/schoolScripts/00schoolReadme.md

 First, since the time step is hourly and school is only in session about eight hours a day, five days a week, minus breaks like Winter Break, `schoolDay, schoolWeek, schoolTerm` track these different conditions and change the effective R0 accordingly.

 Second, the school script does not use policy interventions to reduce R0 when prevalence grows.
-Instead, schools monitor for symptoms and then react by isolating the individual or quarantining the classroom, grade, or school.  `noQuarantine, infectionTimer, quarTimer, quarCounter` are used for the quarantine process.
+Instead, schools monitor for symptoms and then react by isolating the individual or quarantining the classroom, grade, or school.  `noQuarantine, quarTimer, quarCounter` are used for the quarantine process. `fpCounter` counts the number of false positive events.

 `preDetectSuccess, sympDetectSuccess, postDetectSuccess, asympDetectSuccess` determine the success of symptom monitoring and `preDetectFailure, sympDetectFailure, postDetectFailure, asympDetectFailure` determine the failure of symptom monitoring.
 Theoretically, the success and failure probabilities sum to 1; however, the effect on the compartments of detection versus failure to detect are different: under the individual isolation model, successful detection of an infection results in an immediate removal to the isolation compartment (mathematically, it cancels out the reciprocal of the infectious period), but failure to detect does not immediately move the individual to the next compartment (mathematically, it retains the reciprocal of the infectious period).
 Therefore it is necessary to have two different parameters for the two different transitions.
 Note that `preDetectFailure`, etc., are only used in the individual isolation model.